mit-pdos/sigmaos/cpython3.11/README.rst

 version and can thus live side-by-side.  ``make install`` also creates ``${prefix}/bin/python3`` which refers to ``${prefix}/bin/python3.X``.
 If you intend to install multiple versions using the same prefix you must decide which version (if any) is your "primary" version.
 Install that version using ``make install``.
 Install all other versions using ``make altinstall``.

-For example, if you want to install Python 2.7, 3.6, and 3.14 with 3.14 being the primary version, you would execute ``make install`` in your 3.14 build directory and ``make altinstall`` in the others.
+For example, if you want to install Python 2.7, 3.6, and 3.11 with 3.11 being the primary version, you would execute ``make install`` in your 3.11 build directory and ``make altinstall`` in the others.

 Release Schedule
 ----------------

-See `PEP 745 <https://peps.python.org/pep-0745/>`__ for Python 3.14 release details.
+See :pep:`664` for Python 3.11 release details.

 Copyright and License Information
 ---------------------------------

-Copyright © 2001 Python Software Foundation.
+Copyright © 2001-2023 Python Software Foundation.
 All rights reserved.

 Copyright © 2000 BeOpen.com.
 All rights reserved.